lsund/camunda-tool/README.md

 # camunda-tool

 A wrapper around the [Camunda REST API][1] for interacting with Camunda BPM from the command line.
-Designed to give easy and fast access to the data and functions of camunda.
+Designed to give easy and fast access to the core functionality you need to develop and monitor camunda processes.

 camunda-tool was sponsored by [LambdaWerk][3].

 ## Usage

-TODO

 ## License